Officials identify woman who died in Thursday house fire; family says she was one day shy of 65

 The Baton Rouge Fire Department was on the scene just after 4 a.m.
 Thursday, and the fire was under control by 5 a.m. that same morning.

 While crews were searching the home for other occupants, a neighbor across the street said a child had escaped the home and was staying at another home nearby.
-The child was not injured.
+The child, who family said was a 5-year-old boy, was not injured.

 "You died a hero Auntie Phyllis," Charlette Jackson said on Facebook.
 "I know you woke my grand baby up and told him to run for help."